beecom3000/mr-shooter-app/README.md

 # mr-shooter-app

-This template should help get you started developing with Vue 3 in Vite.
+This is the adaptation from [webxr-first-steps repo](https://github.com/meta-quest/webxr-first-steps) running with Vue 3 in Vite.

 ## Recommended IDE Setup